CoreyOliver/Wave_Release/checklist.md

     [x] query by ship date  & customer
     [x] allow editing
         [] add the wave data to edit each wave
-        [] set up for all the waves to add to a manifest
+        [] set up for all the waves to add to a manifesta

 []calendar
     [] select shipment on calendar and set up to another page